-- If necessary, have you completed the "Value of Donated Equipment" form? - o Is the supervisor's original signature on the "Value of Donated Equipment" form? - o Is the hourly rate identified?
-Is the hourly rate at or below the rate of \$82.49? - Are the equipment operator's original signature(s) and the volunteer's supervisor's original signature on the form? - Was the use of the donated equipment done during the contract period? - If necessary, have you completed the "Value of Donated Material" form? - o Is the supervisor's original signature on the "Value of Donated Material" form? - o Is the current fair market value identified and justified? - o Is the date of the donation identified on the form? - Was the donation made during the contract period?
+- □ If necessary, have you completed the "Value of Donated Equipment" form? - Is the supervisor's original signature on the "Value of Donated Equipment" form? - Is the hourly rate identified?
+Is the hourly rate at or below the rate of \$82.49? - Are the equipment operator's original signature(s) and the volunteer's supervisor's original signature on the form? - Was the use of the donated equipment done during the grant period? - □ If necessary, have you completed the "Value of Donated Material" form? - Is the supervisor's original signature on the "Value of Donated Material" form? - Is the current fair market value identified and justified? - Is the date of the donation identified on the form? - Was the donation made during the grant period?